Welcome to today's edition of the Rush 24-7 podcast.

 They can't believe that Woodward is actually not helping Obama here.

-So Blitzer says you're used to this kind of stuff, being threatened by presidents and stuff.
+So Blitzer says, you're used to this kind of stuff, being threatened by presidents and stuff.

 But share with our viewers what's going on between you and the White House, Bob.

-Well, they're not happy at all, and some people kind of, you know, said, uh, look, we don't see eye to eye on this.
+And some people kind of, you know, said, look, we don't see eye to eye on this.

 Who sent that email?

-A very senior person.
+I mean, a very senior person.

-We now know it was Gene Sperling as an economic advisor, been around with Clinton, he's been around a long time now with Obama was Gene Sperling, and uh the email said that you are going to regret doing this.
+It was Gene Sperling, and the email said that you are going to regret doing this.

 And again, that is in reference to Woodward reporting that Obama was moving the goalposts, thereby preventing a deal from being made.

-It makes me very uncomfortable to have the White House telling reporters you're gonna regret doing something that you believe in, and even though we don't look at it that way, you do look at it that way.
+It makes me very uncomfortable to have the White House telling reporters you're going to regret doing something that you believe in.

-And I think if Barack Obama knew that was part of the communications strategy, let's hope it's not a strategy, but that it's a tactic that somebody's employed.
+And I think if Barack Obama knew that was part of the communications strategy, let's hope it's not a strategy, that it's a tactic that somebody's employed.

 It's Mickey Mouse.